 Predation can obviously cause a large variety of problems.
 It can stress out the fish, as well as directly lead to their deaths.
 Even if fish aren’t eaten, they can become injured, which makes them more prone to bacterial infections.

-How to Make Koi Fish Stop Jumping
+The 6 Ways to Make Koi Fish Stop Jumping

 There is no way to completely eliminate jumping in koi fish.
 It is a normal behavior and will occur from time to time no matter what you do.
 However, you can reduce it substantially by fixing whatever problem your fish may be having.